CU-DSI-Scholars/site-source/content/post/2020-09-08-project-dfg-the-cost-of-human-rights-violations.md

 ## Project timeline
 + Earliest starting date: 10/01/2020
 + End date: 01/01/2021
-+ Number of hours per week of research expected during Fall 2020: ~10
++ Number of hours per week of work expected during Fall 2020: ~10
 + Project is ongoing and will be reviewed for future directions at the end of the semester

 ## Candidate requirements